What passing-bells for these who die as cattle?

 This profoundly sad elegy reveals poetry’s rich capacity for human artistic expression and its means of portraying the futility, waste, and horrors of war.
 Owens wrote this in the fall of 1917 while a patient at Craiglockhart War Hospital in Edinburgh recovering from the battlefield.
 It speaks of the loss, suffering, and grief of soldiers and their families during World War I and reflects Owens’ rejection of religion two years earlier.
 He was killed in action in November 1918 at the age of 25.
 It’s estimated that 17 million lost their lives during this conflagration.

 While arguably less abstract than music, poetry’s language and metaphorical devices present complexities and challenges to the dilettante.
 In this article, I utilize a means for analyzing a poem through precepts drawn from Susanne K. Langer’s work, just as I have done in analyses of music and visual art.
-I find her theories as fresh, advantageous, and insightful today as I did decades ago.
+Her theories are fresh, advantageous, and insightful today, as I discovered decades ago.
 They provide excellent means for one to unlock the mysteries of artistic expression.
 Citations are provided for those desiring to delve deeper into this topic.

-The application of Langer’s conceptual framework to an analysis of the ambiguities and meanings in this work leads the reader to the exploration of particularly interesting images.
+The application of Langer’s conceptual framework to an analysis of the ambiguities and meanings in this work leads the reader to explore particularly interesting images.
 An interpretation of this poem draws one into the realm of human expression colorfully represented, exemplified, and magnified by the powerful structural elements of poesis.